b-lukaszuk/BS_wJ_eng/contents/caesar.md

 ```

 Appears to be working as intended.
 Now, even a greatest journey begins with a
 first step.
-Therefore in order to encode any text we need to be able to encode
+Therefore, in order to encode any text we need to be able to encode
 a single character.